JunhaoSong/cuseistut/source/abs_loc/index.rst

    :width: 50%

 .. note::
- | The most advanced machine learning phase-pick method, its standard error is ~0.08s in picking P phases.
+ | The most advanced machine learning phase-pick method has a standard error of ~0.08s in picking P phases.

 It is reasonable to assume the picking errors follow the `Gaussian Distribution`, the probability we pick the phase arrival close to the true arrival is high and the probability that picked phase is far offset the true arrival is weak.